Free local things to do in Hereford and Worcester

 Wyre Forest encompasses a vast area of natural beauty and has 3 way marked walking trails, a family cycle route, a play area, picnic areas and cafe.
 They also have a wide variety of events on offer including a weekly Parkrun, Health Walks, Toddler Forest Fun and monthly Family Forest adventures, and lots of one off events.
 Check the website for details.

-Arrow Valley Park - With waymarked trails across this 900 acre park there are some fabulous walks and activities on offer.
-As the River Arrow meanders through this parkland and the 29-acre Arrow Valley Lake, it is also home to plenty of different wildlife.
+Arrow Valley Park – With waymarked trails across this 900 acre park there are some fabulous walks and activities on offer.
+The River Arrow meanders through this parkland and 29-acre Arrow Valley Lake.
+It is also home to plenty of different wildlife.
 With a family art trail, orienteering, a cafe, visitors centre and toilets, this makes for a great day out.
 Check the website for activities and visitors centre opening details.

-Worcester Woods Country Park With a huge open field, waymarked woodland trails, not just one but two nature reserves, cafe, picnic areas and an adventure play area, it's no wonder this is a favourite with our families!
-'Whether you are looking for birds, swings, coffee, flowers, footpaths or all of these and more, you've come to the right place at Worcester Woods Country Park.'
+Worcester Woods Country Park With a huge open field, waymarked woodland trails, not just one but two nature reserves, cafe, picnic areas and an adventure play area, it’s no wonder this is a favourite with our families!
+Looking for birds, swings, coffee, flowers, footpaths or all of these?
+It’s all here.
 Check out their website for full details.

 Do you have more ideas of free local things to do with the kids?
 Email us today and let us know.